alexini-mv/kinetic-neurotransmission/README.md

 KiNeuron is:

 - **Simple** -- It is possible to simulate a new kinetic model with a few lines of code  to free you to focus on the parts of the problem that really matter.
 - **Flexible** -- It is possible to customize the kinetic model by changing the number of transition states, the kinetic transitions between states, as well as the rate constants.
-In addition, Kineuron allows the addition of stimulation.
+In addition, KiNeuron allows the addition of stimulation.

 ---